EOxServer/eoxserver/docs/sphinx/en/rfc/rfc0.rst

 Adding Members
 ~~~~~~~~~~~~~~

-Any member of the eoxserver-dev mailing list may nominate someone for
+Any member of the dev mailing list may nominate someone for committee
-committee membership at any time.
-Only existing PSC committee members may
+membership at any time.
+Only existing PSC committee members may vote on new
-vote on new members.
-Nominees must receive a majority vote from existing
+members.
+Nominees must receive a majority vote from existing members to be
-members to be added to the PSC.
+added to the PSC.

 Stepping Down
 ~~~~~~~~~~~~~